TrueBlocks/trueblocks-core/src/other/migrations/README-v0.56.0.md

     This caused problems when using the data in some CSV accepting files (such as MS Excel).
 We now produce [t] for `\t` and [n] for `\n` and change `\r` into a blank

+Breaking change -- we renamed a field in the TraceResult model to reflect the field's actual name in the Etheruem data structures returned by the RPC.